 Your employer cannot fire you if you make the brave decision to seek treatment.
 In fact, not seeking help for addiction can impact your career as the effects of drugs or alcohol will undoubtedly impact the quality of your work.

 Those addicted to drugs or alcohol have employee rights under the Americans with Disabilities Act (ADA), which protects recovering addicts from being discriminated against in the workplace.
-You can even file a charge of discrimination with the U.S. Equal Employment Opportunity Commission if you’re ever penalized for attending rehab.
+You can even file a charge of discrimination with the U.S. Equal Employment Opportunity Commission if you’re ever penalized for attending treatment.

 How Drug and Alcohol Use Can Destroy Your Career